MinaJP/CarPal/README.md

 Element Planning:

-I am thinking we should have 3 tables(just for planing) if it doesn't make sense let me know
+I am thinking we should have 3 tables(this is just planing if u don't like or it doesn't make sense let me know)

 User:

 Store data on user information, and scheduled ride

 Client should be able to create a user: -> user id is stored in frontend